 What is GRESB Public Disclosure?

 GRESB Public Disclosure offers investors a unique tool to measure material sustainability disclosures by listed property companies and REITs.
-The data is collected for more than 450 listed real estate vehicles with coverage of the major developed listed real estate indices.
+The data is collected for more than 450 listed real estate companies and REITs with coverage of the major developed listed real estate indices.

 The evaluation is based on a set of indicators aligned with the GRESB Real Estate Assessment, allowing for a comparison of ESG disclosure performance between GRESB participants and non-participants.
 It also provides investors with a resource hub to access ESG disclosure documents across their full investment portfolio.